 Bergen by way of Europe’s most scenic train journey

 Bergen will also provide you some much needed rest before and after our week-long kayaking and camping expedition through the fjords.
-Take a shower, be a little lazy - rest up!

 Kayak-Camping Under the Northern Lights

 The kayak-camping expedition is where you push your limits.
 It is where you realize what you’re made of and it is where you will face true moments of realisation.
-It will benefit you for the rest of your life.

-Note: Remember this program is designed for students who want to push themselves.
+Remember this program is designed for students who want to push themselves.
 You don’t need to be an ultra-fit, experienced outdoors-person to enjoy this expedition.
 All you need is a willingness to try, enthusiasm and a dash of determination.

 Hoddevik: The Land that Time Forgot

-You’ll pass through many fjords beneath snow-capped mountains as we steam up the coast.
+You will pass through many fjords beneath snow-capped mountains as we steam up the coast.
 These are the same waters that the Viking ships you saw in the Oslo Viking Museum once sailed while leaving Norway on their way to Europe to raid and pillage.